oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     ![The Go to Data Catalogs button is highlighted.](./images/data-catalog-overview.png " ")

-    The **Data Catalogs** page is displayed; however, your assigned resources are all in your assigned LiveLabs compartment and not in the root tenancy.
+    The **Data Catalogs** page is displayed; however, your assigned resources for this workshop are all in your assigned LiveLabs compartment (that is displayed in the  **Reservation Information** panel) and not in the root tenancy.
 The following expected warning message is displayed.

     ![Warning that you might get if you are in the root compartment and not in your own LiveLabs assigned compartment.](./images/wrong-compartment.png " ")